MaudeCharmetant/skymodel/README.rst

 Test the installation
 =====================

-To make sure that the installation went alright and to familiarise yourself with ccatp_sky_model, we recommend running the provided jupyter notebooks that can be found in the /examples directory.
+To make sure that the installation was successful and to familiarise yourself with ccatp_sky_model, we recommend running the provided jupyter notebooks that can be found in the /examples directory.